wfkincaid/HanLab_notes/labnotebook.md

 - H2O subgroup meeting:
 	- Need to contact Olympus and BioRad reps about current issues/repairs
 	- Keep on readings about AFP, start to outline AFP paper, especially focus on plan for ODNP and related experiments
-	- Showed freezer info with K type vs T type probe comparisons, SH wants me to "hack" freezer to stay in a more consistent feedback loop closer to a more consistent -6 °C measurement, involves breaking open freezer circuitry to modify freezer's thermostat
+	- Showed freezer info with K type vs T type probe comparisons, SH wants me to "hack" freezer to stay in a more consistent feedback loop closer to a more consistent -6 $^\circ$C measurement, involves breaking open freezer circuitry to modify freezer's thermostat
 	- SH agreed with trying a mixture of protein standards through the FPL for checking issue of what might not be working
 	- Start new expression, make sure to also do wt (not just N8C mutant)
 - Contacted Jim (James J.) Bristol, jbristol@mccrone.com, who is tech and sales rep from McCrone for the Olympus microscope, Linkam temperature stage and Infinity 8 camera, contacted regarding error message from 8/11
 - start SCs for wt and N8C, still didn't know about difference between regular wt and GB1 wt wrt Amp vs Kan resistance so wt SC didn't grow O/N again
 - Cleaned FPLC with manual run, 700 mL wash using 30 % ethanol solution

-#### 8/13/2025: LC of AFP expr (N8C mutant), repeat SC for wt correctly, self-assessment edits
+#### 8/13/2025: LC of AFP expr (N8C mutant), repeat SC for wt correctly, self-assessment edits, RCR training
 - inoculate and monitor LC for N8C mutant (11 am - 3 pm, 1hr to 30 min monitoring intervals)
 - made plan with Pravin for what to do for FPLC run with protein standards, not doing today as Will needs for MagLOV
 - again saw wt SC not grow, talking with Pravin, learned of different wt stocks (regular AFP III wt and GB1 tagged AFP III wt)
 	-all GB1 tagged protein for AFP have Kan resistance, the "normal" AFP III wt is encoded with an Amp resistance tag to its plasmid instead
 - JF sent edits for self-assessment, started working on these to send back 8/14 AM (self-assessment due EOD 8/15)
+- started working on RCR trainings through out day

 #### 8/14/2025: self-assessment edits, LC monitoring for wt, Induced monitoring + Pelleting + Lysis for N8C
 - sent back modified self-assessment to JF, some back-forth during the day making small changes